Discovering the Jewish Jesus

 Was Jesus a Jew?
 Some people claim that Jesus was a Christian.
 Some have claimed that he was an Aryan Christian.
 But in recent decades scholars have been returning to ancient historical settings and discovering the Jewish Jesus.
-Anthony J. Saldarini’s article “What Price the Uniqueness of Jesus” cautions against wrenching Jesus out of his Jewish world (READ THE FULL ARTICLE BELOW).
+Anthony J. Saldarini’s Bible Review article “What Price the Uniqueness of Jesus?” cautions against wrenching Jesus out of his Jewish world.

 Jesus himself didn’t write the Gospels.
 They are late-first-century accounts that we are continually interpreting.
 In seeking to emphasize the uniqueness of Jesus, traditions have distanced Jesus from the cultural setting of his day, whether that be his Jewish roots or the larger Greco-Roman world.

 In the 19th century, German theologians emphasized this distance as Saldarini explains below.
 Was Jesus a Jew?
 Was Christianity a Jewish sect?
 The conflicts in the early church between Peter, claiming his Jewishness, and Paul, the missionary to Gentiles, were more complex than some 19th-century theologians have allowed.